 Details of the person you are introducing

-The next thing that should be included in a letter of introduction is a brief profile of the person being introduced.
+The next thing that should be included in a letter is a brief profile of the person being introduced.
 This includes the first and last name of the person being introduced as well as other important and relevant details.

 If you are introducing yourself to a business partner, you should add your personal information.